About the Academy

 Sound for Wellbeing and Therapeutic Sound Education

-Bespoke training packages are available for schools, organisations, and businesses seeking reflective professional development in sound awareness and wellbeing.
+Bespoke training is available for schools, organisations, and businesses seeking reflective professional development in sound awareness and wellbeing.

 📩 Enquire with Tessa Ann to discuss a tailored training package for your setting.